thoughtspot/thoughtspot.github.io/_admin/architecture/components.md

 to process it.

-The ThoughtSpot appliance can be a physical appliance that ThoughtSpot ships, one or more AWS instances that are clustered together, or one or more VMWare instances that are clustered together.
+The ThoughtSpot appliance can be a physical appliance that ThoughtSpot ships, one or more AWS instances that are clustered together, or one or more VMware instances that are clustered together.
 From an external interface, regardless of the appliance type, the appliance appears to be a single instance.